 California's EcoAtlas provides access to information for effective wetland management.
+EcoAtlas is a set of tools for generating, assembling, storing, visualizing, sharing, and reporting environmental data and information.
+The tools can be used individually or together, and they can be adjusted or tuned to meet the specific needs of environmental planners, regulators, managers, scientists, and educators.
 The maps and tools can be used to create a complete picture of aquatic resources in the landscape by integrating stream and wetland maps, restoration information, and monitoring results with land use, transportation, and other information important to the state’s wetlands.

-Maps and spatial information
+Level 1 data: Maps and spatial information

-General wetland condition information
+Level 2 data: General wetland condition information

-Specific condition information
+Level 3 data: Specific condition information

 Information about the data sources used on EcoAtlas is available on the Data page.